apathetic-tools/python-testing/README.md

 **Runtime-aware pytest extensions.**
 *When you need just a bit more.*

-*Apathetic Python Testing* provides a lightweight, dependency-free collection of utility functions designed for CLI tools.
-It includes helpers for file loading, path manipulation, system detection, text processing, type checking, pattern matching, and more.
+*Apathetic Python Testing* provides a focused collection of pytest fixtures and utilities designed for Apathetic Tools projects.
+It helps you test CLI applications, logging behavior, and code that ships as stitched scripts or zipapps.

+Some ways to generate stitched scripts are [serger](https://github.com/apathetic-tools/serger); and for zipapps: [zipbundler](Runtime-aware pytest extensions. ) or stdlib's [zipapp](https://docs.python.org/3/library/zipapp.html).

 > [!NOTE]
 > Heads up: the AI cooked dinner.
 It's edible, but watch your step.